Canadian nationality law: Canadian Armed Forces exceptions

+Stateless individuals

+Stateless individuals under 23 years old who were born abroad to at least one known Canadian parent after 17 April 2009, and have 1,095 days of physical presence within a four-year period, may be granted citizenship.

+Parliament discretion

+The Parliament of Canada is granted the ability to honorably naturalize foreign nationals after following a joint resolution by both the House of Commons and the Senate of Canada.
+The Parliament can also denaturalize those granted honorary citizenship.

 Renunciation and revocation

 Canadian citizenship can be relinquished by applying for renunciation, provided that the applicant already possesses or will possess another nationality.
 Individuals who automatically acquired citizenship in 2009 or 2015 because of amendments to nationality law in those years have a special route for renunciation that only requires that they are citizens of another country and costs no fees.

 Former citizens who renounced their nationality may subsequently apply for nationality restoration, after reacquiring permanent residency and being physically present in Canada for at least 365 days during the two-year period preceding their applications.
 They must also have filed income taxes for the prior year.
 Individuals who had their citizenships revoked are ineligible for nationality resumption and must follow the naturalization process instead.

 Citizenship may be revoked from individuals who fraudulently acquired it, and renunciations may be similarly rescinded from persons who provided false information during that process.
 The Federal Court holds decision-making power for all revocation cases, except where the individual in question specifically requests the IRCC Minister to make that decision.
 Additionally, between 28 May 2015 and 19 June 2017, Canadians holding another citizenship who were convicted of treason or terrorism were liable for potential citizenship revocation.